Your 5 Step Fire Risk Assessment Checklist

-As the Responsible Person, it’s up to you to decide which team members are best suited to take on specific responsibilities.
+As the Accountable Person, it’s up to you to decide which team members are best suited to take on specific responsibilities.
 A Fire Marshal would be in charge of leading an emergency, as well as taking necessary action to prevent a fire from spreading quickly.

 Training is a crucial part of your fire risk assessment checklist.
 It provides people with confidence in using certain equipment and also reduces the risk of injury or, in worst cases, death, should a fire ever break out.

 The final step of your risk assessment involves making sure your plan is under constant review.
 Naturally, your premises will frequently change, with new employees starting and potential layout changes happening too.